 The number of credit hours in formal course work and in research varies with the student's background, training, interests, and the nature of the research.
-At least 4 hours of seminar and a responsible conduct of research course are required.
 A dissertation based on original research is required of each candidate.
-Completion of requirements for a doctoral degree is generally expected within three years (five years without prior MS) after admission to the PhD program.
+Completion of requirements for a doctoral degree is generally expected within four years (five years without prior MS) after initiation of a PhD program.

-Four credit hours in seminar are required for the PhD degree.
+Four credit hours of seminar beyond the B.S. degree, are required for the PhD degree.
 To meet the seminar requirement courses must require presentations of technical information.
 Seminars provide an opportunity to develop skills in presenting technical information to a group of peers and permit you to become acquainted with specialists in the area of animal and biological sciences.

 Responsible Conduct of Research